Risks for deaf and hard of hearing children’s Theory-of-Mind development

 - Thought-bubble-stories with visual representation of what people are thinking.

-- Language exercises for labeling emotions and syntactical structures.
+- Language exercises for labelling emotions and syntactical structures.

 - Informing and preparing teachers for promoting Theory of Mind.